|Rollsigns from Hamilton, ON

 |Former St. Catharines Transit GMC T6H-4521 (serial #C019) #49,

-for some reason housing the pre route number HSR front linen
+for some reason housing the pre-route number HSR front linen

-above/right, is seen privately owned on a property at the corner of
+directly above, is seen privately owned on a property at the corner of

 Waterloo Regional Road 24 and Kossuth Road, north of Cambridge,